 The aim of treatment is to relieve symptoms of acute attacks by reducing the frequency of relapses and limiting the disabling effects of relapses and to minimize disability caused by disease progression.
 Steroids are used in treating MS to decrease the severity and shorten the duration of the attacks, but they do not change the course of the disease.
 Corticosteroid use is normally limited to the short-term treatment of MS, perhaps over a period of one to three weeks, as it generally is believed that the side effects and safety risks of long-term corticosteroid therapy outweigh clinical benefits in extended MS treatment.
 More recently, immunosuppressive agents and techniques have been introduced for the treatment of MS. However, these treatments are only partially effective and certain side effects may preclude their widespread use.
 These treatments may slow the course of disease progression and mitigate its effects temporarily, but additional drugs are often required to address the various CNS dysfunctions caused by the disease.
-We believe drugs for the treatment of MS that can be taken with less discomfort, particularly those that can be taken orally, with efficacy equal or better than the available treatments for MS would have widespread appeal.
+Progressive MS (PPMS and SPMS) represents a particularly unmet pharmacotherapy need as there are little or no clearly effective, safe, and well-tolerated drugs approved.

-Overview of MN-166.
+Overview of MN-166 for Progressive Multiple Sclerosis.
 We licensed MN-166 from Kyorin Pharmaceutical in October 2004.
 MN-166 has been marketed in Japan and Korea since 1989 to treat cerebrovascular disorders and bronchial asthma.
-In preclinical in vivo and in vitro studies, MN-166 inhibited leukotriene activity, phosphodiesterases and nitric oxide synthase, all of which are inflammatory mechanisms known to be involved in MS. These studies also suggested that MN-166 may suppress the production of pro-inflammatory cytokines (IL-18, TNF-a and enhance the production of the anti-inflammatory cytokines (IL-4, IL-10).
+In preclinical in vivo and in vitro studies, MN-166 inhibited leukotriene activity, phosphodiesterases and nitric oxide synthase, all of which are inflammatory mechanisms known to be involved in MS. These studies also suggested that MN-166 may suppress the production of pro-inflammatory cytokines (IL-1ß, TNF-a and enhance the production of the anti-inflammatory cytokines (IL-4, IL-10).
 Based on the potential mechanisms of action of MN-166, its clinical safety history in Japan, the results of pilot studies conducted by Kyorin Pharmaceutical in MS patients and the issuance of a U.S. patent covering the method of using MN-166 to treat the disease, we decided to pursue development of MN-166 as a novel, oral agent for the treatment of MS.

-Clinical Results.
+Clinical Results of MN-166 for Progressive Multiple Sclerosis.
 Based on its anti-inflammatory activity and safety profile, MN-166 was evaluated for potential activity in MS in two pilot clinical trials sponsored by academic investigators in Japan.
 In one open-label pilot clinical trial, the investigators studied the effects of MN-166 on relapse rates in six MS patients who had a mean of four relapses per year.
 Following 12 to 20 months of treatment with MN-166, the average relapse rate was reduced.
 Over this time frame, there was no significant change in the mean Expanded Disability Status Score, or EDSS, a measure of MS drug efficacy and disease progression.
 No side effects of MN-166 were reported in this clinical trial.
 In a second pilot trial involving 12 MS patients receiving MN-166 for four weeks, MN-166 tended to normalize the levels of several chemical mediators of inflammation, including TNF-a and interferon gamma.

-We completed a two-year Phase II multi-center, randomized, double-blind, placebo-controlled clinical trial of MN-166 for the treatment of patients with relapsing MS in April 2008.
+We completed a two-year Phase 2 multi-center, randomized, double-blind, placebo-controlled clinical trial of MN-166 for the treatment of patients with relapsing MS in April 2008.
 This clinical trial involved 297 patients with relapsing MS in several countries in Eastern Europe.
 Patients received either 30 mg of MN-166 per day, 60 mg of MN-166 per day or a placebo.